How to Apply

 - Artworks created from observation of actual objects, places, or people.

 - Artworks that explore an idea or point of view

-You should also consider including a photographic record of work that may be too bulky or inappropriate to send.
-Slides, colour prints, or digital /fine-arts/visual-arts/PublishingImages of drawings, sculptures, murals, paintings, etc. are acceptable and encouraged.
+You can send photos of work that may be too bulky or inappropriate to send.
+We encourage digital portfolio submissions.
 For digital files, please see our guidelines for submitting work in digital formats.

 Some things to avoid in a portfolio:

 - A whole portfolio of one thing, one medium or one approach.